Rivett, Australian Capital Territory: Educational institutions

 Rivett Preschool is located in Nealie Place off Bangalay Crescent.
 There are no non-government schools or colleges in Rivett.

 Places of worship

 The Reformed Church of Canberra of the Christian Reformed Churches of Australia is located behind the shopping centre off Rivett Place.

 Health facilities

 The Burrangiri Respite Services day care for elderly people near the shopping centre.

 Transport

 ACTION buses run regular services to Rivett.
 Route 64 services most of Rivett and links to Chapman, Cooleman Court and Woden Town Centre.

 No other public transportation is available, apart from taxis.

 Open spaces

-Rivett has extensive open spaces with playing fields on the western side of the suburb across from the shopping centre, several neighbourhood parks and pedestrian parkland weaving through the suburb.
+Rivett has extensive open spaces with playing fields on the western side of the suburb across from the shopping centre, several neighborhood parks and pedestrian parkland weaving through the suburb.

 Geology

 Deakin Volcanics red-purple and green grey rhyodacite with spherulitic texture cover most of Rivett except for Laidlaw Volcanics grey tuff on the southernmost quarter.
-Quaternary alluvium covers the center.
+Quaternary alluvium covers the centre.